OrShalmayev/mini-microservices/README.md

+a service encapsulate it's own functionality and makes it accessible via network.

 ## Is Microservices the only architectural pattern?

 There are several architectural patterns for building applications beyond microservices.
 Here are a few:

 1. **Monolithic Architecture**: